anderslauri/eleutheria-gcp-iap/README.md

 ```

 #### Required headers
-:warning: `X-Original-URI`, i.e. from `nginx` has assumed trust.
+:warning: `X-Original-URL`, i.e. from `nginx` has assumed trust.

 1. `Authorization` or `Proxy-Authorization`.
-2. `X-Original-URI` is configured to be present.
+2. `X-Original-URL` is configured to be present.
 This can be changed using `HeaderMapping` in configuration.

 ### /healthz (GET)
 Kubernetes health endpoint for liveness and readiness.
 Return code `200 OK`.